 - the reflective journal may enhance the dialogue between the instructor and student and the dialogue may enhance the reflective journal. - when conflicts arise, students are expected to review their NURS 7050 notes about resolving conflicts and discuss the issue with the course instructor.
-Other suggestions for conflict resolution come from your experiences in problem-based and small group work in the program.
+Other suggestions for conflict resolution come from experiences in problem-based and small group work in the program.
 There will be different ideas about how to approach patient issues and sometimes you and your preceptor will be operating from different belief systems.
 Here are some suggestions to develop a win-win approach to conflict resolution: - a. celebrate the differences in people's perspectives - b. describe the conflict clearly.
 For example, "We disagree on when this client will be ready for discharge." - c. clearly outline the differences.
 For example, "You think...while I think..." - d. look at conflict from different points of view.
 For example, "The consequences of your ideas are ... and the consequences of my ideas are..."
 Often at this point, the similarities between the views are clearer. - e. clarify the goals for the patient.
 For example, "The client wants to go home as soon as possible." - f. identify all that will be required to achieve the goal, then reach consensus on actions that are reasonable and effective. - g. debrief the process used to resolve the conflict. - 3.
 The purpose of this course is to develop personal leadership abilities while polishing the professional nursing knowledge, skills, attitudes and judgments acquired in the program.
-Specifically, students are expected to: - develop independence in their role as a nurse and give competent care, - manage a patient workload with some delegation back to the preceptor, - manage a number of responsibilities such as unexpected events, complex levels of care, conflict, etc. - exemplify professional values and ethics, - communicate effectively with clients, families and groups and integrate these clients into care, - advocate on behalf of clients, families and groups, - maintain professional development by monitoring, evaluating, and modifying their practice and assuming responsibility for learning, - enhance their ability to think critically, make clinical judgments, value research as a basis for practice and participate collaboratively as a member of the interdisciplinary team. - implement the leadership plan developed in NURS 8300. - coordinate multidisciplinary care, - utilize opportunities to perform specialty nursing skills.
+Specifically, students are expected to: - develop independence in their role as a nurse and give competent care, - manage a nursing workload with some assignment back to the preceptor as required, - manage a number of responsibilities such as unexpected events, complex levels of care, conflict, etc. - exemplify professional values, attitudes and ethics, - communicate therapeutically with clients, families, groups and communities and integrate these clients into care, - advocate on behalf of clients, families, groups and communities, - maintain professional development by monitoring, evaluating, and modifying their practice and assuming responsibility for learning, - enhance their ability to think critically, make clinical judgments, value evidence as a basis for practice and participate collaboratively as a member of the interdisciplinary team. - implement the leadership plan developed in NURS 8300. - Communicate nursing's contribution to the health of clients, - coordinate multidisciplinary care, - utilize opportunities to perform specialty nursing skills.